-The pocket statistics contain the latest data available up to the editorial deadline of mid September 2014.
+The pocket statistics contain the latest data available up to the editorial deadline of mid September 2016.

-Switzerland conducts the Urban Audit under the auspices of the Federal Statistical Office (FSO) and the Federal Office for Spatial Development (ARE), together with its ten most populated cities Zurich, Geneva, Basel, Bern, Lausanne, Winterthur, Lucerne, St. Gallen, Lugano and Biel/Bienne.
+Switzerland conducts the Urban Audit under the auspices of the Federal Statistical Office (FSO) and the Federal Office for Spatial Development (ARE), State Secretariat for Economic Affairs (SECO) together with its eight cities Zurich, Geneva, Basel, Bern, Lausanne, Lucerne, St. Gallen and Lugano.